 There are situations where it’s less appropriate to bombard non-natives with diversity, eg lower-level teaching and some kinds of dictionary.
 And it’s fine to learn a single specific accent for speaking purposes.
 But any non-native wanting or needing to understand broadcast or academic British speech – overseas students at British universities, for instance – must expect to deal with diversity.

-The term may yet catch on.
-Its abbreviation “GB” is pretty useless as a search term, since it stands for “gigabyte” and “Great Britain”.
-On the other hand publishers may like “General British”, as it implies The Only Accent You’ll Ever Need – which, as far as listening is concerned, it isn’t.
-But I’m not inclined to use it myself, unless perhaps its adoption becomes… general.
+The term may yet catch on, although its abbreviation “GB” is pretty useless as a search term, since it already stands for “gigabyte” and “Great Britain”.
+Publishers may well be attracted to “General British”, as it implies The Only Accent You’ll Ever Need – which, as far as listening is concerned, it certainly isn’t.
+But I’m not inclined to use the term myself, unless perhaps its adoption becomes… general.